 8. Rocks and gravel/Sandstone/Growstone

-The materials (sand, rock salt, clay balls, perlite, or pumice and vermiculite) are mixed together in different ratios depending on the hydroponic needs.
+The materials (rocks, gravel, sand, rock salt, clay balls, perlite, or pumice and vermiculite) are mixed together in different ratios depending on the hydroponic needs.
 Such mixtures are called Rocks and gravel, Sandstone, and Growstone.

 At the same time, you will enhance drainage.
 It can be used to grow hydroponic plants without using soil!